Homeless women in the United States: Trauma-informed care

 Homeless women are more likely to have experienced childhood sexual abuse and/or foster care and adult partner abuse than the average homeless man.
 This has resulted in state-provisioned implementation of trauma-informed care (TIC) approaches by local, state and federal governments and programs.
 Trauma-informed approaches have been increasingly implemented throughout the past decade in the US, as studies and surveys have shown the overrepresentation of PTSD and other trauma-related diagnoses in women experiencing homelessness and poverty.

 Transitional housing for domestic violence victims

 Women who left an abusive relationship can go to a domestic violence shelter designated for battered women only for a period of thirty days.
 They will receive psychological help and support groups at a confidential location, making it difficult for their abusers to reach them.
 However, after the thirty days end, they will be asked to leave and have to move to a homeless shelter where the stay there is again restricted, varying from three to six months.

-A motel-style shelter is an option for immediate temporary shelter when other shelters are full.
-Domestic violence service providers work with motels to provide shelter to referred individuals.
-However, these motels do not provide the emergency services that most domestic shelters provide, and can also be easily accessible to the women's abusers.
+Transitional housing typically offers women more time so they can create more stability in their lives.
+Transitional housing usually lasts for 1-2 years.
+There are multiple types of transitional housing.
+One type of transitional housing is facility based and the other is temporary rental subsidy.
+Facilities are typically communal with multiple women and families who are fleeing domestic violence living in the same house or they could have different apartments.
+A majority of facility based programs offer services to the victims such as counseling, case management, and job programs.
+Participation in the services offered can become a condition of living in facility based programs.
+Many of the restrictions in place at facility based programs can make victims unhappy.

+Another type of transitional housing is temporary rental subsidy.
+This option is often called “Housing First” or “rapid re-housing”.
+This focuses on getting people in homes so they can better receive services.
+Many women prefer the housing first option as opposed to facility based programs as it is less restrictive and allows them to stay in the same housing after the subsidy ends.
+Facility based options are better for women who are in severe danger.
+Women who need security and protection from their abuser often prefer the safety of the facility and are willing to deal with restrictions to stay.